rhinocerose/eurorack-ForgeSeries/README.md

 - [ClockForge](./firmware-CLK/) - A Clock Generator with multiple features like tap tempo, clock division, Euclidean rhythm and more.
 - [NoteSmith](./firmware-DQ/) - A Dual Quantizer with selectable scales and root notes for each channel, octave shift and envelopes.
+- [ForgeView](./firmware-SCP/) - A scope visualizer with dual-trace, trigger and more.

 Modules can also be found on ModularGrid: